skhemissa/Open-Secure-Bastion/README.md

 All components work with the following LDAP configuration [Secure OpenLDAP server on Debian 10 Buster](https://github.com/skhemissa/Secure-OpenLDAP-Debian)

 ## HTTPs Reverse proxy
+Based on Apache2 with mod_proxy... and several other modules.
-For protection  :
+For protecting:
 1. Internal web applications
 2. The Remote Access Gateway for accessing remote servers.

-Authentication is done using "Basic Authentication" that's bind on a OpenLDAP Server: user & password + group membership (one group per protected application)
+Authentication is done using "Basic Authentication" that's bind on a OpenLDAP Server: user & password + group membership is required.

+One group is assigned to a protected application or a group of applications with same users.

-## Remote Access Gateway using Guacamole Apache:
+## Remote Access Gateway
+Based on Guacamole Apache.
-1. Supported protocols: SSH, RDP and VNC;
+For accessing to remote serveur using SSH, RDP and VNC;
-2. File exchange with remote servers is blocked.

 Identification is managed by reading the value of REMOTE_USER filed from the http header.